MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 ## Clean up resources

-This article does not direct you to deploy your Quarkus app on Azure.
+This article doesn't direct you to deploy your Quarkus app on Azure.
 There are no resources to clean up for the Quarkus app.
 To deploy a Quarkus app on Azure, you can follow the guidance referenced in the next section.

-If you are done with the resources for this sample app, the steps in this section guide you to clean up the Entra ID resources.
+If you're done with the resources for this sample app, the steps in this section guide you to clean up the Entra ID resources.
 Removing unused Entra ID resources is an important security best practice.

 1. Remove the app registration you created by following the steps in [Remove an application registered with the Microsoft identity platform](/entra/identity-platform/howto-remove-app).
-You only need to follow the steps in the section **Remove an application authored by you or your organization**.
+You only need to follow the steps in the section **Remove an application authored by your organization**.
 1. The act of removing the app registration should also delete the enterprise application.
 For more information about deleting enterprise applications, see [Delete an enterprise application](/entra/identity/enterprise-apps/delete-application-portal).
 1. Delete the users you created by following the steps in [How to create, invite, and delete users](/entra/fundamentals/how-to-create-delete-users).

 ## Next steps

 In this quickstart, you protect Quarkus applications with Microsoft Entra ID using OpenID Connect.
-Explore the following resources to learn more:
+To learn more, explore the following resources:

 * [Deploy a Java application with Quarkus on an Azure Container Apps](/azure/developer/java/ee/deploy-java-quarkus-app)
 * [OpenID Connect authentication with Microsoft Entra ID](/entra/architecture/auth-oidc)